St. Monica's Church (Queens): Renovation into daycare center

 This 10,000-square-foot red brick, steel and glass building was made to accommodate up to 100 kids; the ages of the children ranged from infants under six months of age to pre-schoolers.
 The facility included learning spaces and eight playrooms; its hours of service then were from 8 a.m. to 10 p.m. for both day and night students.
-According to York student and psychology major, Rita Kalu, "It will be really nice, and help the students stay in school and finish in four years' time."